-Preparing an annual summary of all Internal Audit Department activities carried out by the department to be presented to the Board of Directors and the Audit & Governance Committee.
+Preparing an annual summary of all Internal Audit Department activities carried out by the department to be presented to the Board of Directors and the Board Audit Committee.

-The Internal Audit Department should be available to carry out consulting services needed by the Board, Audit & Governance Committee, or by management.
-Prior approval for significant (requiring work of more than one week) consulting services requested by management should be obtained from the Chairman of AGC.
+The Internal Audit Department should be available to carry out consulting services needed by the Board, Board Audit Committee, or by management.
+Prior approval for significant consulting services requested by management should be obtained from the Chairman of the Board Audit Committee.

-Consulting services are advisory in nature and are generally performed at the specific request the Board/Management.
+Consulting services are advisory in nature and are generally performed at the specific request of the Board/Management.

 The internal audit department of ABG, as part of its activities in performing the audit on each Unit, will review the audit function of the said Unit to ensure compliance with the group policies and procedures and to monitor the effectiveness and efficiency of the departments.